dasher-project/dasher-web/documents/Specification/01ZoomingUserInterface/ZoomingUserInterface.md

     -   Other elements of the zooming UI are superimposed in front of the zooming area.

-    For example, in Dasher Version Six proof-of-concept:
+    For example, in the Dasher Version Six proof-of-concept:

     -   In the browser UI, the control panel and message bar are adjacent to and above the zooming area, and the copyright and license statement is